 The historical clothes will not be worn in the fashion show, but they can be seen along with other Filipino artifacts at Harvard’s Peabody Museum on Oct.
 5 and 7, with pre-registration.

-A few more features the festival has planned include a traditional Filipino game called sipa, in which a soft ball is kicked back and forth over a low net; an adobo workshop led by Chef Vallerie Castillo-Archer; and a “balut” boiled fertilized duck egg-eating contest.
+The festival will also include a traditional Filipino game called sipa, in which a soft ball is kicked back and forth over a low net; an adobo workshop led by Chef Vallerie Castillo-Archer; and a “balut” boiled fertilized duck egg-eating contest.

 There will also be performances by multiple dance groups and entertainment by Ronaldo Abante, semi-finalist for “America’s Got Talent.”